DaveBage83/matchesTask/README.md

 An image cache system can also be built using core data.
 Binary data would be stored to the database and extracted via the persistent layer.

+#### Error handling
+I would like to implement some error handling - potentially a toast system, which would be triggered globally by appending errors to a property in the appState so that they can be triggered from anywhere in the app and on any view seamlessly.
+I would also like to replace currently implemented print statements with a proper logging system, potentially leveraging OSLog.

 ## Technologies used
 This project is written primarily in SwiftUI and uses Apple's Combine framework along with async / await.